rzk-lang/sHoTT/src/simplicial-hott/10-rezk-types.rzk.md

                 ( ψ)))
         ( rev
             ( hom A a' a')
-            ( map-equiv-iso-representable A is-segal-A a a' ψ a' ( comp-is-segal
+            ( map-fiberwise-equiv A is-segal-A a a' ψ a' ( comp-is-segal
                     ( A)
                     ( is-segal-A)
                     ( a)
                     ( a')
                     ( a')
-                    ( arrow-inv-map-equiv-iso-representable A is-segal-A a a' ψ) ( id-hom A a')))
+                    ( arr-inv-map-fiberwise-equiv A is-segal-A a a' ψ) ( id-hom A a')))
-            ( map-equiv-iso-representable A is-segal-A a a' ψ a' ( arrow-inv-map-equiv-iso-representable A is-segal-A a a' ψ)) ( eq-map-equiv-iso-comp-arr-inv-map-map-equiv-iso-arrow-inv-map
+            ( map-fiberwise-equiv A is-segal-A a a' ψ a' ( arr-inv-map-fiberwise-equiv A is-segal-A a a' ψ)) ( ap-map-fiberwise-equiv-eq-arr-inv-map-id-a'-arr-inv-map
                 ( A)
                 ( is-segal-A)
                 ( a)